textpattern-community/textpattern-releases/README.md

 All publicly-released versions of [Textpattern CMS](http://www.textpattern.com), provided here as an archive.
 Includes official release files with expanded / unpacked file tree of these archives.

-Coming soon: repack archives.
-Repack archives are compression optimized (i.e. smaller archive file sizes) built from official releases.
-The repack archive contents are identical to the official equivalent release.
-These repack archives are *unsupported* and *unofficial* releases provided here as a courtesy / convenience for anyone with exotic or specific requirements.

-Where an official release is not available in a specific archive format, a repack archive is available or planned.
-Repack archives may include archive formats other than those used by Team Textpattern.

 Please note:

 * `latest.*` archives are the most recent production release, not betas or release candidates.